aai-institute/nnbench/docs/guides/customization.md

 result = runner.run(__name__, params=params)
 ```

-While this does not have a concrete advantage in terms of type safety over a raw dictionary (all inputs will be checked against the types expected from the benchmark interfaces), it guards against accidental modification of parameters breaking reproducibility.
+While this does not have a concrete advantage in terms of type safety over a raw dictionary, it guards against accidental modification of parameters breaking reproducibility.